vbaconnet-ledger/developer-portal/_docs/transport/api-blockchain-calls.md

 The APIs are not written in the same way for all blockchains.
 In addition, while some of them are provided by ledger, others are written by the various crypto communities.

+Have a look at how they are coded and documented.

 ### Blockchain APIs provided Ledger

-Here is the list of all API provided
+Here is the list of all the APIs provided

 | Blockchain | Blockchain API |
 |-------------|--------------|